Harish0268/Supper-club/README.md

 You can view the project by opening the [`Supper club`](https://harish0268.github.io/Supper-club/) file in your browser.

-*(Optional: If you host on GitHub Pages, add the live link here)*

 ---

 ## 📌 Project Overview

-Supper Club is a responsive restaurant website concept designed to showcase a premium dining experience.
+Supper Club is a concept website designed for a premium nightlife club where users can explore the club experience and make reservations online.

 The layout emphasizes elegant typography, engaging visuals, and smooth navigation to provide users with a clear and enjoyable browsing experience.

 This project was built to practice **frontend development and UI implementation from design concepts**.